1 FAM 600

 d.
 Chairs the Department’s Management Control Steering Committee;

 e.
-Serves as the internal administrative review official for debts collected by the Department domestically and oversees the exercise of debt collection authorities delegated to CGFS by the Under Secretary for Management;
+Serves or designates an appropriate official to serve as the internal administrative review official for debts collected by the Department domestically and oversees the exercise of debt collection authorities delegated to CGFS by the Under Secretary for Management;

 f.
 Serves as the Department’s Senior Accountable Official for the quality and objectivity of, and internal controls over, the Department’s publicly disseminated spending information;